ParthJinturkar/TeachersPetBot/docs/Command_Details/addhw.md

-# About $addhw
+# About !addhw
 This command lets the user (either the TAs or professor) to add a homework as a reminder to the discord channel

 # Location of Code
-The code that implements the above mentioned gits functionality is located [here](https://github.com/War-Keeper/ClassMateBot/blob/main/cogs/deadline.py).
+The code that implements the above mentioned gits functionality is located [here](https://github.com/War-Keeper/TeachersPetBot/blob/main/cogs/notification.py).

 # Code Description
 ## Functions